mcburton/writing/annotatedbib.markdown

 	- they promote this framework for tenure and promotion decisions, as opposed to dismissing epub out off hand.
 	- This raises a question, this is an old paper, are the claims about the dismissing of electronic publications still true?
 	- Another question, this article is mainly focused upon journal style publication, manuscripts to be submitted to journals, or articles published on scholars websites or on pre-print sites.
 Do these concerns and does the Kling framework apply to monographs?

 1. Kling, R. (2003).
 The internet and unrefereed scholarly publishing (No. WP- 03-01).
 Bloomington, IN: Center for Social Informatics. (http://hdl.handle.net/2022/166)
 	- a historicized discussion of nomenclature in scholarly communication and scholarly publication.
 Looking at p-pub and comparing with e-pub.
 	- "We do not have a good theory to explain the ways in which different disciplines have selected these different architectures for communicating via unrefereed e-scripts.
 We also lack a good theory of why these practices are confined to a minority of academic disciplines.
 Kling and McKim's (2001) effort which examines different features of a discipline (ie., relative visibility of projects, patentability of research products) as they pertain to trust between authors and readers stands out as the only systematic effort to conceptualize such disciplinary differences. "
 	- "scholarly publication is part of a much more complex  set of scholarly working arrangements that include credit-assignment and financing arrangements.
 Since these working arrangements change slowly in a discipline, only those disciplines whose working arrangements are congruent with communicating via unrefereed e-scripts will adopt and extend the practice."

 1. Lynch, Clifford.
 2010.
 "Imagining a University Press System to Support Scholarship in the Digital Age."
 Journal of Electronic Publishing 13(2).
 Retrieved (http://hdl.handle.net/2027/spo.3336451.0013.207).
+	- arguement: if designed from scratch, Lynch envisions a network of publishers using shared infrastructure (databases, content management systems)
+	- " outline a possible future system of many distributed university presses mainly focused on the editorial production of scholarly monographs, supported by a very small number of digital platforms for managing and delivering these monographs as a database rather than transactionally to academic and research libraries."
+	- Imagines what a university press system would look like if they could do a clean break.
+Not unlike Pachoda's argument.
+	- "My sense is that the urgency lies with the organizational and business problems rather than the deeper issues around the future of the monograph in the digital world; these are being explored, and that exploration will continue, though at some point a more systematic research program and funding strategy will certainly be helpful."

 1. Mandel, C. A, M. C Summerfield, and P. Kantor.
 1997.
 "Online Books at Columbia: Measurement and Early Results on Use, Satisfaction, and Effect." (http://www.arl.org/resources/pubs/scat/mandel-2.shtml)
 	- "Most if not all reference books are used more heavily online than in print.
 (Section 4.3.1)"
 	- "Early online reference books have experienced falling usage over time, substitution of use of a new delivery system for an old one, or a smaller rate of growth of use than might be expected given the explosion in access to and use of online resources in general.
 (Section 4.3.1)"
 	- technical limitation such as home access (via dialup), or access in places other than in front of a computer (this is the age before iPads, laptops, and wifi)
 	- digitizing books is not easy "it is much more difficult to bring books into online form than everyone has anticipated"
 	- technology was chaining too rapidly "growth of Web browser technology creates continuous pressure to improve the functionality of the books that go online.
 We are in the position of surgeons who must keep a patient active, while making drastic changes to that patient's anatomy."

 1. McPherson, Tera.
 2010.
 "Scaling Vectors: Thoughts on the Future of Scholarly Communication"
 	- Vectors is interesting b/c it prints only things that "can't exist in print"
 	- "I believe that electronic publishing should not merely aim to port the printed page directly to the web (even in searchable form), but should, rather, investigate new publication practices that take advantage of the capacities for rich multimedia and networked communication that the Internet offers."